stevedatadog/katacoda-scenarios/api-automation-iac/assets/lms/1-about-datadog-api/about-automation.md

   - Use Postman to:
     - explore the Datadog API collection
-    - Post and query log entries
+    - post and query log entries
-  - Use curl to:
+  - Use cURL to:
     - detect metrics by type and service tag
     - publish events to Datadog to track provisioning progress
   - Use Dogshell to:
     - perform the above tasks
     - create a dashboard
-  - Run Python scripts to perform many of these
+  - Run Python scripts to perform many of the same actions
   - Use Terraform to:
     - provision a small web application
     - simultaneously create a monitor and dashboard for the application

-At the conclusion of this lab you will understand how the Datadog API works, what it can do, and the variety of ways that you can communicate with it.
+At the conclusion of this lab, you will understand how the Datadog API works, what it can do, and the variety of ways that you can communicate with it.

 Click the **Next** button to get started.